craftcms/starter-next/README.md

 ### Pagination

-The blog is neatly paginated in a way that matches Craft’s native handling.
+The blog, category feeds, and the guestbook are neatly paginated in a way that matches Craft’s native handling.
 Progress through a set of paginated results is reflected in the URL and your browser’s navigation history.

 ## Project Structure